vonschau/next-routes/README.md

 }
 ```

-> **RequestHandler automatically sets req.locale to a locale of a matched route so you can use it in your app.**
+> **RequestHandler automatically sets the local props on a location of a matching route so you can use it in your app.
+>
+> The same value is also set in req.locale, but this feature will soon be deprecated**

 ### `Router` example